aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

                      }

 - es_settings: This object contains the parameters for each specific software used as calculator (QE, VASP or LAMMPS).
- Each calculator uses a different dictionary structure (See example at examples/workchains folder for the details ).
+ Each calculator uses a different dictionary structure (See examples at examples/workchains folder for the details).
- The common basic structure is
+ The common basic structure in all calculators is
 ::

     settings_dict = {'code': {'optimize': 'vasp5@boston',